TrevorDecker/newMember/README.md

-Hi my name is Jon.
+Hello my name is Jon.